This initiative proposes a simple idea:

 This framework introduces a single, limited adjustment:

-If turnout is very low (for example, below 25%), the result still stands, but the mandate becomes provisional.
+If turnout is very low, for example below 25%, the result still stands, but the mandate becomes provisional.

 What “Provisional” Means